Przejdź do treści głównej

 Register Interest - Early Access

-Real example from my practice (details anonymized by NDA).
+Real project from my work (details anonymized under NDA).
 Insurance company, 800K lines of .NET Framework 4.5.2, 15-person engineering team.

 System: .NET Framework 4.5.2 monolith, 800K LOC, deployed on VMs